 Project Overview

-The aim of this project is to determine how much of the foam littering our waterways comes from construction and packaging.
-Through a better understanding of this source, we aim to inform policies that mitigate construction and packaging foam pollution.
-At the U of T Trash Team, we focus on the many sources of plastic pollution (e.g., pellet loss from the plastic industry, microfibers from washing machines), doing solutions-based research that aims to mitigate diverse sources – sometimes one source at a time.
+The aim of this project was to determine how much of the foam littering our waterways came from construction and packaging.
+Through a better understanding of this source, we aimed to inform policies that mitigate construction and packaging foam pollution.

 Learn More about Polystyrene